Skip to main content

 • Suspected Pelvic Collection Post Surgery

-• After discussion with and endorsement by the relevant speciality, POAC will fund an acute ultrasound to rule out suspected pelvic collection
+• After discussion with and endorsement by the relevant speciality, to rule out suspected pelvic collection

 • Suspected pelvic collection related to PID:

-• Patients with symptoms and signs suggestive of pelvic infection who do not have an acute abdomen or sepsis necessitating admission but either:
+• Patients with symptoms and signs suggestive of pelvic infection who do not have an acute abdomen or sepsis necessitating admission but do not respond to treatment as detailed in the guidelines for the management of PID (see HealthPathways: Pelvic Inflammatory Disease) within 3 days (with secondary care endorsement)

 Abnormal Uterine Bleeding: